NecsusECS/Necsus/README.md

 #### Lookup

-`Lookup` allows you to get components for an entity when you already have the entity id.
+`Lookup` allows you to get components for an entity when you already have the entity ID.
 It returns an `Option`, which will be a `Some` if the entity has the exact requested components:

 ```nim